alkasm/padded-transformations/README.md

     test/         contains test images and ground truth homographies; from Oxford's VGG .gitignore    self-explanatory
     README.md     this file
-    example.py    an example script to show usage and compare with standard OpenCV functions padTransf.py  the python module containing the two padded warping functions
+    example.png   an example image showing the padding extent example.py    an example script to show usage and compare with standard OpenCV functions padTransf.py  the python module containing the two padded warping functions